 - Notations and associated techniques may be particularly difficult to use with assistive software.

-- Some content or tasks may not be compatible with all assistive software (every effort is being made to provide as much compatibility as possible); if you have any concerns contact our Student Recruitment and Support service.
+- Some content or tasks may not be compatible with all assistive software (every effort is being made to provide as much compatibility as possible); if you have any concerns contact the Disability Support Team.

 Study intensity, notetaking and assignment writing